JonnyBanana/Contact_Bot/README.md

 </BR>

 P.S.
-I could have put a backup function in a specific folder, but I didn't have the time or the inclination...
+I could have put a backup function in a specific folder, but I didn't have the time or the inclination...</BR>
-I just needed a simple program to write and use, and that's it...
+I just needed a simple program to write and use, and that's it... </BR>
 Cheers